 The paraboloid shape of a house has always seemed to me very natural.
 Hives are build like that.
 Anthills are build like that.
 Slowly freezing drops create this shape.
 It is extremely difficult to see the cubical form build by complex nature.
 The only examples I can think of are crystals in inorganic chemistry.

-Utilizing the greenhouse effect the domes natually provide, building them in a naturally occurring shape, partially utilizing natural materials - all that brings us closer to sustainability.
-We want to stay here for the next 1000 years, let’s think this way.
+Utilizing the greenhouse effect the domes natually provide, building them in a naturally occurring shape, partially utilizing natural materials with zero or negative carbon emission - all that brings us closer to sustainability.
+We want to stay here for the next 1000 years, let's think this way.

 This was the great glory of the Greeks that they accepted and perfected Nature; as the Parthenon sprang out of the limestone terraces of the Acropolis, carrying the natural lines of the rock by gradations scarce perceptible into the finished and human beauty of frieze and pediment, and as, above, it was open for the blue air of heaven to descend into it for a habitation; - Edward Carpenter

-Industrialization coordinate productivity can be employed directly by spontaneous corporation of humanity without business profit motivation. - Buckminster Fuller
+Industrialization coordinate productivity can be employed directly by spontaneous corporation of humanity. - Buckminster Fuller

 His example shows that modular inside gives people possibility of expanding and freedom to decide on time and choose adequate size.

 Way of doing it is being strong enough to show people what is possible, doable and better.

 Apart of modular construction there is a possibility of creating a community or providing connections between different rooms of the house!
 You can see it on this project: